 The key to any good guacamole is making sure you choose a ripe avocado.
 An avocado that isn’t ripe can be very difficult to cut into and just won’t have that creamy deliciousness that all guacamole has.
 Here are two easy ways to tell if your avocados are ripe:

-- Give it a squeeze.
-A little one.
-Just press the avocado.
-It should give a little, but not feel hollow.
+Squeeze it with very gentle pressure.
+It should give a little, but not feel mushy.
 If it’s rock solid, then it’s not ready yet.

 - 2 avocado halved and pitted